Reservation of University Rights

 Complaints against students for gender-based misconduct are processed in accord with the Gender–Based Misconduct Policies for Students.
 Students who attend Barnard College and Teachers College as well as Columbia University are covered by these policies.
 The use of the term “gender-based misconduct” includes sexual assault, sexual harassment, gender-based harassment, stalking, and intimate partner violence.

-Complaints against students for other forms of discrimination and harassment are processed in accord with the Student Policies and Procedures on Discrimination and Harassment and should be filed with the Dean of Students of the school in which the accused student is enrolled.
+Complaints against students for other forms of discrimination and harassment are processed in accord with the School of the Arts Policy on Conduct and Discipline.

-Complaints against employees and third parties affiliated with the University for discrimination and harassment are processed in accord with the Employment Policies and Procedures on Discrimination and Harassment.
+Complaints against employees and third parties affiliated with the University for discrimination and harassment are processed in accord with the Employee Policies and Procedures on Discrimination, Harassment, Sexual Assault, Domestic Violance, Dating Violence, and Stalking.
 The use of the term “discrimination and harassment” includes discrimination, discriminatory harassment, gender-based harassment, stalking, intimate partner violence, sexual harassment, and sexual assault.

 For further information and assistance, contact: